-Celebrating the holidays with family looks different for everyone, and it can be super stressful.
+Celebrating the holidays with family looks different for everyone.
+It can be super stressful, too.
 Some families get along really well and they look forward to being together.
 They never speak harshly or cry, get in a hurry, burn the rolls, forget to thaw the turkey or have a meltdown at any point.
-Other families just know that major conflict or hurt feelings are predictable, but they long for something different.
+Other families just know that major conflict or hurt feelings are predictable, but they long for something different at their holiday gatherings.

 - Consider trying to get on the same page ahead of time.
 Talk about who is coming so you can prepare, especially if there will be extra people that you or your children don’t know well or see often.

 - Anticipate and set boundaries.
-Most families have at least one person who has the potential to make extended family gatherings interesting, if not downright miserable.
+Most families have at least one person who has the potential to make holiday gatherings interesting, if not downright miserable.
 Don’t let them get under your skin.
-Instead, take a deep breath, recognize you are only going to be around them for a limited time and don’t allow them to steal your joy.
+Instead, take a deep breath, and recognize you’re only going to be around them for a limited time.
+Don’t allow them to steal your joy.
 You don’t have to prove your point, have the last word or “win in a conversation with them.”
 Consider telling everybody that super-divisive hot topics are off limits for discussion at the gathering.

 - Get your ZZZs.
 Believe it or not, getting enough rest can be a huge help when it comes to healthy communication with family members.
-Rest helps you to think clearly and to not be so on edge.
-When you are tired, it is easier for people to get the best of you.
+Rest helps you to think clearly and be less on-edge.
+When you’re tired, it’s easier for people to get the best of you.

 - Guard against anticipating too much about how things are going to go in general or with a certain person.
-You can actually make the situation worse if you have played scenarios over and over again in your head.
+You can actually make the situation worse if you’ve replayed scenarios in your head.
 It’s one thing to prepare yourself; it’s another thing to have yourself so on edge that if someone uses the wrong tone of voice or a certain word it sets you off.

 - Have a plan.
-Sometimes it helps to bring a little structure to the gathering instead of everybody just hanging out, opening the door to who knows what.
-Keeping everybody occupied can go a long way toward keeping the peace and creating fun.
+Sometimes it helps to bring a little structure to the holiday gathering instead of everybody just hanging out.
+(That can open the door to who knows what!)
+Occupying everyone can go a long way toward keeping the peace and creating fun.
 Grab some boxes of graham crackers, gum drops, candy canes, pretzels and other fun treats and let people make gingerbread houses.
 Or, gather food items and such and have everybody help make care packages for the local homeless shelter.
 Divide into teams and play several rounds of Minute to Win It (this is easy for children and adults to do together).
 Get a fun Christmas puzzle and let everybody work on it.
-Once it’s finished you can frame it.
+(Once it’s finished you can frame it!)
 Play a game of Name that Tune: Christmas Edition.
 Anything that creates an atmosphere of fun is helpful.

 - Pay attention to others.
-If you really want to make someone feel special and set the tone for the day, be interested in the things that matter to them.
-Request that delicious casserole recipe, ask to see recent photos or find something to compliment about them.
+If you really want to make someone feel special and set the tone for the day, show interest in the things that matter to them.
+Request that delicious casserole recipe.
+Ask to see recent photos or find something to compliment about them.
 Ask them what the best part of their year has been.

 - Know when it’s time to go.
-If you’ve tried all you know to try and you’re either not enjoying yourself or you are feeling emotionally or physically drained, it may be time to make a graceful exit.
-Give everyone a hug or shake hands, say thank you and end your visit well.
+If you’ve tried all you know to try and you’re either not enjoying yourself or feeling emotionally or physically drained, it may be time to make a graceful exit.
+Give everyone a hug or shake hands.
+Then say thank you and end your visit well.

 - Keep your expectations realistic.
-Acknowledge that perfect holiday celebrations can actually be overrated.
-After all, think about all the things you laugh about from past celebrations – it’s probably not all the things that went just right.
+Acknowledge that perfect holiday celebrations can be overrated.
+After all, think about all the things you laugh about from past celebrations.
+Chances are, it’s probably not all the things that went just right.